olliw42/mLRS-docu/docs/LUA.md

 The Lua script works on OpenTx, EdgeTx, and Ethos radios but there are different versions depending on the display and OS of your radio:
 1. If your radio runs OpenTx/EdgeTx and has a 480x272 (e.g. Jumper T16, Radiomaster TX16S) or 480x320 (e.g. Jumper T15) color screen then use the "mLRS.lua" file
-2. If your radio runs OpenTx/EdgeTx and has a black and white screen (e.g. Frsky Taranis X9E, Radiomaster Zorro) then use the "mLRS-bw.lua" file
+2. If your radio runs OpenTx/EdgeTx and has a black and white screen (e.g. FrSky Taranis X9E, Radiomaster Zorro) then use the "mLRS-bw.lua" file
 3. If your radio runs Ethos (e.g. FrSky X18, X20) then use the "mlrs.lua", "main.lua", and "icon.png" files

-> [!IMPORTANT]
-> The mLRS Lua script requires EdgeTx version 2.9.x or later.

 ## Module Setup